-- We introduce a design method for embedded control platforms with formal guarantees on the base-line safety of the physical subsystem when the software is under attack. - 2) We propose a restart-based design implementation that enables trusted computation in an untrusted environment using platform restarts and common-off-the-shelf (COTS) components, without requiring chip customizations or specific hardware features. - 3) We propose an alternative design implementation using TEE features that eliminates the restarting overhead and enables the core safety-guarantees to be provided on more challenging physical plants. - 4) We have implemented and tested our approach against attacks through a prototype implementation for a realistic physical plant and a hardware-in-the-loop simulation.
+- 2) We propose a restart-based design implementation that enables trusted computation in an untrusted environment using platform restarts and common-offthe-shelf (COTS) components, without requiring chip customizations or specific hardware features. - 3) We propose an alternative design implementation using TEE features that eliminates the restarting overhead and enables the core safety-guarantees to be provided on more challenging physical plants. - 4) We have implemented and tested our approach against attacks through a prototype implementation for a realistic physical plant and a hardware-in-the-loop simulation.
 We compare both design implementation options and illustrate their use cases.

-Significant parts of this paper have been published in an earlier conference paper [3].
-The critical improvement upon earlier results here is the use of TrustZone to implement SEIs that eliminates the overhead of system-reboots and improves the maneuverable are of the 3DOF helicopter by 234%.
+Significant parts of this work have been published in an earlier conference paper [3].
+The critical improvement upon earlier results here is the use of TrustZone to implement secure execution intervals that eliminates the overhead of system-reboots and improves the maneuverable are of the 3DoF helicopter by 234 percent.
 We have also performed all the experiments to evaluate the new aspects of the approach.

-II.
-APPLICATIONS, THREATS, AND ADVERSARIES
+2 APPLICATIONS, THREATS AND ADVERSARIES

-This paper focuses on end-point devices that control and drive a safety-critical physical plant, i.e., the plant has safety conditions that need to be respected at all times.
+This paper focuses on end-point devices that control and drive a safety-critical physical plant i.e., the plant has safety conditions that need to be respected at all times.
 Components such as sensing nodes that do not directly control a physical plant are not in the scope of this paper.
 Safety requirements of the plant are defined as an admissible region in a connected subset of the state space.
 If the physical plant reaches the states outside of the admissible region, it could damage itself as well as the surrounding environment.
 Thus, to preserve the physical safety, the plant must only operate within the admissible region.

-A. Adversary and Threat Model
+2.1 Adversary and Threat Model

 Embedded controllers of CPS face threats in various forms depending on the system and the goals of the attacker.
 The particular attacks that we aim to thwart in this paper are those that target damaging the physical plant.
 In this paper, we assume attackers require an external interface such as the network, the serial port or the debugging interface to intrude into the platform.
 We assume that the attackers do not have physical access to the platform.
-Once a system is breached, we assume the attacker has full control (root access) over the software (nonsecure world), actuators, and peripherals.
+Once a system is breached, we assume the attacker has full control (root access) over the software (non-secure world), actuators, and peripherals.

-The following assumptions are made about the platform and the adversary's capabilities.
+The following assumptions are made about the platform and the adversary's capabilities: